Joao-Peterson/c_doc/README.md

     );
 ```

-To read you use *doc_get*, it needs a type to work.
+To read you call *doc_get*, it needs a type to work.

 ```c
     int value = doc_get(new_doc, "value", int);
 ```

-To update you use *doc_set*, it also needs a type, and a value.
+To update you call *doc_set*, it also needs a type, and a value.

 ```c
     doc_set(new_doc, "value", int, 12);
 ```

-To delete you use *doc_delete*.
+To delete you call *doc_delete*.
 It deletes from the reference pointer downwards, recursively.

 ```c
     doc_delete(new_doc, ".");